T00fy/r2t/README.md

 ## Key Features

--   **Blazing Fast:** Built in Rust for optimal performance on large codebases.
--   **LLM-Friendly Output:** Generates a single text file with a clear directory tree and full-path-annotated content.
+-   **Flexible Output Formats:** Generate output in multiple formats:
+    -   `yaml` (default): Clean, standard YAML output.
+    -   `json`: Strict, valid JSON for machine readability.
+    -   `pseudo-json`: A highly readable JSON-like format using multi-line strings.
+    -   `pseudo-xml`: The original, LLM-friendly pseudo-XML format.
 -   **Smart Filtering:**
     -   Respects `.gitignore` rules by default.
     -   Automatically detects and excludes binary files like images, archives, and executables (while intelligently including text-based vector graphics like SVG).
     -   Optionally skips the content of test files (e.g., `*_test.go`, `src/test/**`) and inline Rust test modules (`#[cfg(test)]`) to create a more concise context.
--   **Customizable:** Use a `.r2t.yaml` file to define custom ignore patterns for fine-grained control over the output.
+-   **Customizable:** Use a `.r2t.yaml` file to define custom ignore patterns and a default output format.
 -   **Easy to Use:** Simple and intuitive command-line interface.
 -   **Cross-Platform:** Works on Windows, macOS, and Linux.